Rules for Social Security Eligibility:

 If you have questions about the ITIN process, you will want to contact your local US IRS office:

-How do F-1 students prove they have an on-campus job?
+How do J-1 students and scholars prove they have an on-campus job?

-F-1 students must have a job or a job offer before they can apply for the Social Security card.
-A letter must be submitted to prove you have employment and are eligible for a Social Security card:
+o J-1 students and scholars students must have a job or a job offer before they can apply for the Social Security card.

-Note: A funding letter issued by the department or school for a Graduate Assistantship, Teaching Assistantship or Research Assistantship meets the requirements of the “Employer’s Letter” stated above.
+Note: A funding letter issued by the department or school for a J-1 scholar meets the requirements of the “Employer’s Letter” stated above.

 · The letter will then be counter-signed on the back by a designated school official in the Office of International Student and Scholar Services.
 The ISSS official will provide an original signature, printed name, telephone number and date.